AndersDeath/diary2/000-current.md

 # 28 January - Saturday - Yerevan - 121 day of immigration

 I did nothing today and this is amazing.
 I just posted a couple words about my first publication of HackerNoon. we walked a lot today.
 I feel a bit better than yesterday.
 It's cool by the way. tomorrow I am going to record another video.
 I have something to say.
 Also I am going to watch studying videos.
 I hope that I will finish some courses finally.
 It consumes a lot of time but I need some free one.
 It snows in Yerevan.
 It's very rare event.
+Usually there is extremely dry air.